trinitylake-io/trinitylake/docs/index.md

 Users could start to leverage standard SQL BEGIN and COMMIT semantics and expect ACID enforcement at SNAPSHOT or SERIALIZABLE isolation level across the entire LakeHouse.

-## Consistent Time Travel and Snapshot Export
+## Consistent Time Travel, Rollback and Snapshot Export

 TrinityLake provides a single timeline for all the transactions that have taken place within a LakeHouse.
-Users can perform time travel to get a consistent view of all the objects in the LakeHouse, and choose to export a snapshot of the entire LakeHouse at any given point of time.
+Users can perform time travel to get a consistent view of all the objects in the LakeHouse, rollback the LakeHouse to a consistent previous state, or choose to export a snapshot of the entire LakeHouse at any given point of time.

 ## Storage Only